-The Board also considered the requirement for supervisors to "have received professional training in supervision," which is often questioned by supervisors because the language is rather vague.
-The Board's Supervision Committee has been studying the issue of supervisor training over the past year.
-The Board conducted a survey of recently licensed professional counselors to assess the adequacy of supervision and identify any specific problems that may point to the need for additional training for supervisors.
+The current regulations require that supervisors hold two years of post-licensure experience prior to supervising residents.
+The Board conducted a survey to assess the adequacy of supervision and identify any specific problems that may point to the need for additional training for supervisors.
 Both residents and supervisors responding to the survey reported favorably regarding the adequacy of the supervised experience in preparation for licensure.
-However, the majority of supervisors responding (77%) recommended that there should be a minimum number of years in practice prior to acting as a supervisor.
+However, the majority supervisors responding (77%) recommended that there should be a minimum number of years in practice prior to acting as a supervisor.
 Nearly half felt that didactic training in supervision and/or an active caseload while supervising were also important.
 The survey did not indicate a deficiency in supervisor training, as over 95% of those responding had independently sought training on their own.
 The Board would like to consider what requirements for supervisors should be included in the regulations.